Peter Gautrey: Diplomatic career

 Gautrey's diplomatic career began after being appointed as the High Commissioner to Swaziland from 2 September 1968 to 1971.
 On 12 January 1972, he was appointed as the high commissioner in Brunei in which he will hold until 1975.
 Him together with his wife arrived at Berakas Airport at 16:40 on 17 January, and were welcomed by Isa Ibrahim.
 On 14 January 1974, he returned to Brunei after going on a vacation, with Deputy High Commissioner J.W.
 Moffatt taking over.
 On 16 January 1975, a celebration was held at Istana Darul Hana in conjunction to the completion of his three years service to Brunei.
 He departed Brunei afterwards on that same day.
 His successor, James Alfred Davidson arrived at Berakas Airport two days later.
 Lastly, he would be the high commissioner in Guyana from March 1975 to 1978.

 Death

-Gautrey passed away on 7 February 2014.
+Gautrey died on 7 February 2014.